mandeepsimak/BaKaPlan-UI/README.md

 SeatPlan
 ========

-Other files for seating plan front-end like images.
+Landing Page and Images required for seating plan